justincbagley/piranha/README.md

 **What's new in this release?**

-The current build, v0.1.4, has not yet been released, but contains several goodies, in addition to more minor improvements in the code!!
+The current build, v0.1.4, has not yet been released, but contains several goodies listed below, in addition to minor improvements in the code!!
-- As of January 2017, I added a new script called 'BEAST_PSPrepper.sh' that, while not quite polished, automates editing any existing BEAST v2+ (e.g. v2.4.4) input XML files for path sampling analysis, so that users don't have to do this by hand!
+- January 2017: I added a new script called 'BEAST_PSPrepper.sh' that, while not quite polished, automates editing any existing BEAST v2+ (e.g. v2.4.4) input XML files for path sampling analysis, so that users don't have to do this by hand!
-- As of April 2017, this build contains a new 'pyRADLocusVarSites.sh' script (with example run folder) that calculates numbers of variable sites (i.e. segregating sites, S) and parsimony-informative sites (PIS; i.e. hence with utility for phylogenetic analysis) in each SNP locus contained in .loci file from a pyRAD assembly run.
+- April 2017: build now contains new 'pyRADLocusVarSites.sh' script (with example run folder) that calculates numbers of variable sites (i.e. segregating sites, S) and parsimony-informative sites (PIS; i.e. hence with utility for phylogenetic analysis) in each SNP locus contained in .loci file from a pyRAD assembly run.
-- Also in April, I added new 'dadiRunner.sh' script that automates transferring and queuing multiple runs of dadi input files on a remote supercomputer (similar to BEASTRunner and RAxMLRunner scripts already in the repo).
+- April 2017: = I added new 'dadiRunner.sh' script that automates transferring and queuing multiple runs of dadi input files on a remote supercomputer (similar to BEASTRunner and RAxMLRunner scripts already in the repo).

 *What is possible with PIrANHA?* *Who cares?*